dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 ## What is Azure File Storage?

-Another way of store information on Microsoft Azure is File Storage.
-It's a service offering shared resources on the Cloud.
-Applications executing locally, on virtual machines or any other service inside Microsoft Azure can mount a shared resource of files in Azure.
+Another way of store information on Microsoft Azure is through File Storage.
+This service offers shared resources on the cloud.
+Applications executing locally, on virtual machines, or any other service inside Microsoft Azure can mount a shared resource of files in Azure.

 File Storage is flexible and can be handled through the following clients:

 - Azure Portal.